 The Company has access to funding wherein it may borrow cash at rates equivalent to comparable market prices directly from the Bank or indirectly through DBUSA.
 DBSI does not have any available committed lines of credit.
-As of August 31st, 2024, \$3.62 billion of borrowings are with affiliates.
+As of May 31st 2025, \$2.89 billion of borrowings are with affiliates.
 These borrowings are unsecured in nature.
-As of August 31st, 2024, the weighted average interest rate on these borrowings is 5.71%.
+As of May 31st, vi.

-vi.
 The aggregated amount of financing DBSI provides for customer transactions involving illiquid financial products for which it is difficult to obtain timely and accurate prices: